RTKConsortium/RTK/applications/rtkfourdrooster/README.md

 ## Respiratory signal

-The 4D ROOSTER algorithm requires that we associate each projection image with the instant of the respiratory cycle at which it has been acquired.
+The 4D ROOSTER algorithm requires that we associate each projection image with its position in the respiratory cycle when it has been acquired.
 See [this page](../rtkamsterdamshroud/README.md) to learn how to generate it from the projections using the Amsterdam Shroud.

 ## ROOSTER for conebeam CT reconstruction

 We now have all the pieces to perform a 3D + time reconstruction.
-The algorithm will perform "niter" iterations of the main loop, and run three inner loops at each iteration:
+The algorithm will perform `niter` iterations of the main loop, and run three inner loops at each iteration:

-*   conjugate gradient reconstruction with "cgiter" iterations
+*   conjugate gradient reconstruction with `cgiter` iterations
-*   total-variation regularization in space, with parameter "gamma_space" (the higher, the more regularized) and "tviter" iterations
+*   total-variation regularization in space, with parameter `gamma_space` (the higher, the more regularized) and `tviter` iterations
-*   total-variation regularization in time, with parameter "gamma_time" (the higher, the more regularized) and "tviter" iterations
+*   total-variation regularization in time, with parameter `gamma_time` (the higher, the more regularized) and `tviter` iterations

 The number of iterations suggested here should work in most situations.
-The parameters gamma_space and gamma_time, on the other hand, must be adjusted carefully for each type of datasets (and, unfortunately, for each resolution).
+The parameters `gamma_space` and `gamma_time`, on the other hand, must be adjusted carefully for each type of datasets (and, unfortunately, for each resolution).
 Unlike in analytical reconstruction methods like FDK, with 4D ROOSTER it is also very important that the reconstruction volume contains the whole patient's chest.
-You should therefore adapt the "size", "spacing" and "origin" parameters carefully, based on what you have observed on the blurry FDK reconstruction.
+You should therefore adapt the `size`, `spacing` and `origin` parameters carefully, based on what you have observed on the blurry FDK reconstruction.

 ```
 # Reconstruct from all projection images with 4D ROOSTER